 Infrared Sauna near South Houston, TX.

 Infrared sauna programmed against the week — circulation, recovery, sleep.
 Thirty to forty-five minute sessions, sequenced with the rest of the recovery stack.
 15 to 25 minutes from South Houston via I-45 north or Beltway 8.
-Physician-advised by Dr. Swet Chaudhari, MD.
+Reviewed by Dr. Swet Chaudhari, MD through Elite Aesthetic MD, his independent on-site practice.

 Infrared Sauna at Wellness Elite Fitness is programmed against the member’s training and recovery week, not booked as a stand-alone session.
 Infrared sauna programmed against the week — circulation, recovery, sleep.
 Thirty to forty-five minute sessions, sequenced with the rest of the recovery stack.
 The recovery suite is 15 to 25 minutes from South Houston via I-45 north or Beltway 8, inside the facility at 104 Whispering Pines Ave, Friendswood, TX 77546.